mauroservienti/milestone.github.io/_posts/2021-01-21-ooops-can-I-try-again-please.md

 ## No incoming message

-All systems interact with the external world, and I fail to find a scenario in which a system with no outside input makes sense.
+All systems interact with the external world, and I have yet to find a scenario in which a system with no outside input makes sense.
 Information and requests come into the system in many different ways.
 We cannot expect the caller/sender of these requests to use the same retry approach previously described.

 > It's also one of the mantras of distributed systems design: do not offload your problems to the caller.